Skip to main content

 Your GP can:

-• talk to you about your dementia and any other medical problems
+• discuss your dementia and other health issues

 • arrange further tests